ember-cli/eslint-plugin-ember/docs/rules/no-deeply-nested-dependent-keys-with-each.md

 # Disallows usage of deeply-nested computed property dependent keys with `@each`.  (no-deeply-nested-dependent-keys-with-each)

-For performance / complexity reasons, Ember does allow deeply-nested computed property dependent keys with `@each`.
+For performance / complexity reasons, Ember does not allow deeply-nested computed property dependent keys with `@each`.
 At runtime, it will show a warning about this:

 > WARNING: Dependent keys containing @each only work one level deep.
 You used the key "foo.@each.bar.baz" which is invalid.
 Please create an intermediary computed property.